 - f.
-At no time shall both CTs be engaged in any SUSD event concurrently. - g.
-During startup and shutdown, the combustion turbine generator SCR system, including ammonia injection, and oxidation catalyst shall be operated in a manner to minimize emissions, as technologically feasible, and following the SCR manufacturer's written protocol or best engineering practices for minimizing emissions.
+At no time shall both CTs be engaged in any startup or shutdown (SUSD) event concurrently. - g.
+During startup and shutdown, the combustion turbine SCR system, including ammonia injection, and oxidation catalyst shall be operated in a manner to minimize emissions, as technologically feasible, and following the SCR manufacturer's written protocol or best engineering practices for minimizing emissions.
 Where best practices are used, the permittee shall maintain written documentation explaining the sufficiency of such practices.
-If such practices are used in lieu of the manufacturer's protocol, the documentation shall justify why the practices are at least equivalent to manufacturer's protocols with respect to minimizing emissions. - 4.1.4.
+If such practices are used in lieu of the manufacturer's protocol, the documentation shall justify why the practices are at least equivalent to the manufacturer's protocols with respect to minimizing emissions. - 4.1.4.
 BACT Control Devices and/or Measures: The permittee shall install or implement the following devices or measures in accordance with the following. - a.
-The permittee shall install, operate, and maintain the dry-low NO_X (DLN) combustion system or its equivalent on each CT to control NO_X emissions from the CT when firing natural gas.
-Prior to the initial emissions performance tests required for the CT, the DLN combustors or its equivalent and automated gas turbine control system shall be tuned to achieve sufficiently low CO and NO_X values to meet the CO and NO_X limits with the additional SCR control technology described below.
+The permittee shall install, operate, and maintain the dry-low $NO_X$ (DLN) combustion system or its equivalent on each CT to control $NO_X$ emissions from the CT when firing natural gas.
+Prior to the initial emissions performance tests required for the CT, the DLN combustors or its equivalent and automated gas turbine control system shall be tuned to achieve sufficiently low CO and $NO_X$ values to meet the CO and $NO_X$ limits with the additional SCR control technology described below.
 Thereafter, the system shall be maintained and tuned in accordance with the manufacturer's recommendations or determined best practices. - b.
-After completing the steam blows or after the first 50 hours of operation of the unit, whichever comes first, the permittee shall install the catalyst beds for the SCR control devices and tune the device to comply with the NO_x limits in Condition 4.1.1.a. and the ammonia slip limit in Condition 4.1.3.c.

-c.
-The permittee shall install, tune, operate, and maintain an SCR system to control NO_X emissions from each gas turbine.
+After completing the steam blows or after the first 50 hours of operation of the unit, whichever comes first, the permittee shall install the catalyst beds for the SCR control devices and tune the device to comply with the $NO_x$ limits in Condition 4.1.1.a. and the ammonia slip limit in Condition 4.1.4.c.
+[40 CFR §60.4333(a)] - c.
+The permittee shall install, tune, operate, and maintain an SCR system to control NOX emissions from each gas turbine.
 The SCR system consists of an ammonia (NH3) injection grid, catalyst, ammonia storage, monitoring and control system, electrical, piping, and other ancillary equipment.
-The SCR system shall be designed, constructed, and operated to achieve compliance the NOx BACT limit for NO_X emissions with a concentration of ammonia (ammonia slip) of no greater than 5 ppm correct to 15% oxygen on a 24-hour averaging period basis from the outlet of the SCR.
+The SCR system shall be designed, constructed, and operated to achieve compliance with the NOx BACT limit for $NO_X$ emissions with a concentration of ammonia (ammonia slip) of no greater than 5 ppm corrected to 15% oxygen on a 3-hour averaging period basis from the outlet of the SCR.
+As part of this SCR system, the permittee shall install an ammonia injection grid system such that injection of ammonia can be adjusted to account for the actual exhaust flow characteristics and a permanent sampling grid that covers the cross-sectional area of the SCR at the outlet of the SCR.
 [45 CSR §14-8.3. and 40 CFR §60.4333(a)]

-e.
-To comply with PM, PM10, PM{2.5}, and H2SO4 BACT limits in Condition 4.1.1.a., each turbine shall only be fired with pipeline-quality natural gas with a total sulfur content of no greater than 0.4 grains per 100 cubic feet of gas.
+- d.
+To comply with PM, PM10, PM2.5, and H2SO4 BACT limits in Condition 4.1.1.a., each turbine shall only be fired with pipeline-quality natural gas with a total sulfur content of no greater than 0.4 grains per 100 cubic feet of gas.
+[45 CSR §14-8.3] - e.

-f.
 The permittee shall install, operate, and maintain each CT and duct burner using good combustion practices as part of the BACT level of control for PM, PM10, PM2.5, CO, and VOC emissions.